msdavid/fiji/.Q/projectlog.md

 ## Session DATE_TIME_PLACEHOLDER

+**Goal:** Relocate the "Delete Working Group" button to the end of the card on the View Working Group (Detail) page.

+**Activities:**

+1.  **Reviewed `[groupId]/page.tsx`:** Analyzed the JSX structure.
+2.  **Modified `[groupId]/page.tsx`:**
+    *   Moved the "Actions" section (renamed to "Danger Zone") containing the "Delete Working Group" button to be the last element within the main content card (`div.bg-white.dark:bg-gray-900`).
+    *   This places it after the "Manage Members" section.
+    *   The "Danger Zone" section includes a title (`h3.text-xl.font-semibold`) and a small descriptive paragraph below the button.
+    *   The `deleteError` display was also moved to appear just before the "Danger Zone" section if an error occurs during deletion.
+    *   Removed the conditional top margin/border logic from the "Manage Members" section as the "Danger Zone" will always follow it if `canDelete` is true, or nothing will follow if `canDelete` is false and `canManageAssignments` is true.
+The "Manage Members" section will always have a top border if it's not the first section in the card after the main details.

+**Files Modified:**

+*   `frontend/src/app/dashboard/admin/working-groups/[groupId]/page.tsx`

+**Next Steps:**

+*   Commit the changes.

+---
+(Previous log entries remain below)

+## Session DATE_TIME_PLACEHOLDER

 **Goal:** Add a "Delete Working Group" button and functionality to the View Working Group (Detail) page.

 **Activities:**